ryanarnouk/nwhacks-2024/README.md

 This is our project for nw hacks 2024 taking place at the University of British Columbia

+View the video demo link [here on YouTube](https://youtu.be/YEevDblyLsI?feature=shared)

 # About

 ## Inspiration